uiwjs/react-md-editor/README.md

 - `value: string`: The Markdown value.
 - `onChange?: (value: string)`: Event handler for the `onChange` event.
 - `commands?: ICommand[]`: An array of [`ICommand`](https://github.com/uiwjs/react-md-editor/blob/098c0b657300bfbfef83976558ee37f737e842a2/src/commands/index.ts#L20-L29), which, each one, contain a [`commands`](https://github.com/uiwjs/react-md-editor/blob/098c0b657300bfbfef83976558ee37f737e842a2/src/commands/index.ts#L111-L112) property.
 If no commands are specified, the default will be used.
 Commands are explained in more details below.
-- `autoFocus?: number=true`: Can be used to make `Markdown Editor` focus itself on initialization.
+- `autoFocus?: true`: Can be used to make `Markdown Editor` focus itself on initialization.
 - `previewOptions?: ReactMarkdown.ReactMarkdownProps`: This is reset [@uiw/react-markdown-preview](https://github.com/uiwjs/react-markdown-preview/tree/55564d16e98591c54236fe3b57cc27b5dbae3004#options-props) settings.
 - `textareaProps?: TextareaHTMLAttributes`: Set the `textarea` related props.
 - `height?: number=200`: The height of the editor.